-FY 2012 FY 2012 FY 2013 FY 2013 FY 2014 FY 2014 FY 2015 FY 2015 FY 2016 Target Actual Target Actual Target Actual Target Actual Target 70 % 73.4% 74% 74.8%1 74% 72.9% 74% TBR 11/2016 74%
+Y 2013 FY 2013 FY 2014 FY 2014 FY 2015 FY 2015 FY 2016 FY 2016 FY 2017 Target Actual Target Actual Target Actual Target Actual Target 74% 74.8% 74% 72.9% 74% TBR 11/2016 74% TBR 11/2017 74%

 - (1) Measure 1 is the percent of clients in public substance abuse treatment programs who report no illegal drug use in the past month at discharge.
 The measure links directly to a key goal of the SAPTBG Program, which is to assist clients in achieving abstinence through effective substance abuse treatment.
 This measure reflects the program's emphasis on reducing demand for illicit drugs by targeting chronic users.
-Project Officers monitor targets and data on a regular basis, which serves as a focus of discussion with the states, and aids in the management of the program. - (2) The target for FY 2014 was not met by a small amount due to the complexity of the needs being addressed.
+Project Officers monitor targets and data on a regular basis, which serves as a focus of discussion with the states, and aids in the management of the program. - (2) The target for FY 2014 was not met.
 The results are being monitored closely to provide necessary technical assistance to states and jurisdictions as the impact of national policy changes is better understood.
-Technical assistance is provided to state grantees as needed.
-The target for FY 2012 was exceeded with 73.4 percent reporting no drug use at discharge.
-The target for FY 2013 was also exceeded with 74.8 percent.
-Because of the lag in the reporting system, actual data for FY 2015 will not be available until November 2016. - (3) The performance targets for FY 2015 and FY 2016 were set at 74 percent, which is an increase from the (exceeded) FY 2012 target.
+The target for FY 2013 was also exceeded with 74.8 percent reporting no drug use at discharge.
+Because of the lag in the reporting system, actual data for FY 2015 will not be available until November 2016 and the FY 2016 data will not be available until November 2017. - (3) The performance targets for FY 2016 and FY 2017 were set at 74 percent.
 SAMHSA uses results from previous years as one factor in setting future targets.
 Changing economic conditions, the implementation of the Affordable Care Act, as well as Medicaid expansion may impact substance abuse treatment programs throughout the country.
-Fluctuations in outcomes and outputs are expected. - (4) The data source for this measure is the Treatment Episode Data Set as collected by the Center for Behavioral Health Statistics and Quality.
-States are responsible for ensuring that each record contains the required key fields, that all fields contain valid codes, and that no duplicate records are submitted.
-States cross-check data for consistency across data fields.
-The internal control program includes a rigorous quality control examination of the data as received from states.
-Data are examined to detect values that fall out of the expected range, based on the state's historical trends.
-If outlier values are detected, the state is contacted and asked to validate the value or correct the error.
-Detailed instructions governing data collection, review, and cleaning are available at the following links: http://www.dasis.samhsa.gov/dasis2/manuals/teds_adm_manual.pdf and http://www.dasis.samhsa.gov/dasis2/manuals/teds_manual.pdf.
+Fluctuations in outcomes and outputs are expected.
+SAMHSA continues to work with states to monitor progress and adapt to the needs of targeted groups.
+Technical assistance is provided as needed.

-1 Revised slightly from what was previously reported as data was cleaned and updated.
+&lt;sup>1 Revised slightly from what was previously reported as data was cleaned and updated.